AC Optimal Power Flow

 The capability field contains references to the inequality constraints associated with the minimum and maximum active and reactive power outputs of the generators.

 As demonstrated, the active and reactive power outputs of Generator 1 and Generator 2 are currently fixed at zero due to previous actions that set these generators out-of-service.
-However, we can modify these specific constraints by utilizing the updateGenerator! function, as shown below:
+However, modify these specific constraints using the updateGenerator! function, as shown below:

 updateGenerator!(analysis; label = "Generator 1", status = 1)